OpenDDS/OpenDDS/tools/dissector/README.md

       changed, you must ensure the "OpenDDS (Important)" rule appears before the "OpenDDS" rule.

+<a name="sample-dissection"></a>
 ## Sample Dissection

 The dissector, when configured with RapidJSON, can dissect sample data on Wireshark 1.12 and later.
-To use this:
+This requires `--rapidjson` to be passed to the configure script before building OpenDDS.

+<a name="sample-dissection-itl"></a>
+### Generating ITL files

+To create an ITL file from your IDL files:

 1. Export type information using the OpenDDS IDL compiler.
 The command `opendds_idl -Gitl <filename>.idl` will produce a file